-The Proof Animation family runs on inexpensive PC hardware.
-All versions of Proof Animation run as 32-bit applications that require only a 386 or better CPU, a math coprocessor, and at least a VGA-compatible video card.
-Configurations of this type are very widely available, and therefore maximize portability of the animations.
-It is likely that this hardware configuration will be available at any site.
+All of the Proof Animation products run on readily available and inexpensive PC hardware.
+All run as 32-bit applications that require only a 386 or better CPU, a math coprocessor, and at least a VGA-compatible video card.
+Because this basic configuration is very widely available, the portability of the animations is maximized.
+It is very likely that this hardware configuration will be available at any site.

-The Proof Animation family runs under DOS and can also be launched as a full-screen application under both Windows 3.1x and OS/2 2.x.
+The Proof Animation family runs under DOS and can also be launched as a full-screen application under Windows 3.1 and higher or OS/2 2.0 and above.
+A set of Windows icons are supplied with each of the Proof Animation products.
 The following products comprise the Proof Animation family: